CSPH-COVID/covid-models/README.md

 In lieu of the full set of differential equations governing (coming soon), we can describe the model dynamics pictorally using a set of flow diagrams.
 TODO: Add in flow diagrams and differential equations.

-# Repository Information

-This repository contains the core model code, along with many relevant model parameters.
-It also contains code to read/write data to a database, fit and run the model, and run various analyses using the model.

-### Organization

-TODO: explain file structure, etc.

 ### Model Parameters